shawntabrizi/shawntabrizi.github.io/_posts/2019-06-27-extending-substrate-runtime-modules.md

 ##### In this post, I will show you how you can extend the SRML Contracts module to add additional authorization layers to your smart contract blockchain.

 One of the best things about Substrate is the ability to easily execute on your ideas when developing blockchain systems.
-I want to show you a question from the first Substrate Developer Conference (Sub0) that lead to me to investigate how one might extend the functionality of the runtime with a "wrapper module", and ultimately all the Substrate tricks I learned along the way.
+I want to show you a question from the first Substrate Developer Conference (Sub0) that lead to me investigating how one might extend the functionality of a runtime module with a "wrapper module".

-Before we can jump in though, first you will need to know a little about the Substrate Contract module.
+Before we can jump in though, you will need to know a little about how the Substrate Contract module works.

 ## Background

-The [Contract module](https://substrate.dev/rustdocs/v1.0/srml_contract/index.html) is included in the Substrate Runtime Module Library (SRML) and provides your blockchain with the ability to execute smart contracts, similar to existing smart contract platforms like Ethereum.
+The [Contract module](https://substrate.dev/rustdocs/v1.0/srml_contract/index.html) is included in the Substrate Runtime Module Library (SRML) and provides your blockchain with the ability to execute Wasm smart contracts.

 There is a two step process for deploying a smart contract using the Contract module:

 1. Putting the WebAssembly smart contract code on the blockchain.
 2. Creating an instance of a smart contract with a new Contract account.

-This has a big major advantage over existing smart contract platforms where you are able to create multiple instances of the same smart contract without needing to waste additional space re-uploading the code.
+This has a major advantage over existing smart contract platforms since you are able to create multiple instances of the same smart contract without needing to waste additional space with multiple instances of the contract the code.
 For example, on Ethereum, each and every ERC-20 token uploads their own version of the ERC-20 token.
-In Substrate and with the Contracts module, a single ERC-20 Wasm contract can be uploaded, and many people can deploy their own tokens using customizable deployment parameters like initial balance, token name, etc...
+In Substrate, and with the Contracts module, a single ERC-20 Wasm smart contract can be uploaded, and many people can deploy their own tokens using customizable deployment parameters like initial balance, token name, etc...

 ## Permissioned Access